-How Wondershare Filmora 12 can help your video editing
+How Wondershare Filmora 12 can take your video editing to the next level

-(Pocket-lint) - Do you feel like your video content creation needs to be more efficient and streamlined?
+Do you feel like your video content creation needs to be more efficient and streamlined?
 If so, you need a video editor that is not only easy to use and reliable but is also on-point with the latest video platform trends.

 Wondershare Filmora 12 has your back.
 The latest iteration of Wondershare’s powerful video editing software comes packed with new features to take your editing to the next level.
 Interested?
 Here’s the lowdown.